Abeyoo/Final-ID8/replit.md

   - Project successfully running on Replit with proper security practices
   - Fixed duplicate App.tsx file causing syntax errors
   - Updated "Create your account" flow to redirect to Onboarding page with multi-step profile setup
+  - Implemented functional goal creation in Development Plans with form validation and state management

 ## User Preferences
 - Prefers sign-in page as the landing experience instead of onboarding